When Online Gambling Addiction Stops Being Fun

 Gambling often begins as “harmless fun”.
-However, for many people what starts as casual betting or gaming can quickly become overwhelming and difficult to manage.
-If you find that gambling is affecting your finances, straining your relationships, or disrupting your peace of mind, know that you are not alone — we are here to help.
+However, for many people, what starts as casual betting or gambling can quickly become overwhelming and difficult to manage.
+If you find that gambling is affecting your finances, straining your relationships, or disrupting your peace of mind, know that you are not alone.
+We are here to help.

-With HBR, you can start your recovery journey confidentially, with expert support designed to meet you where you are.
+With Home Based Recovery, you can start your recovery journey confidentially, with expert gambling addiction support designed to meet you where you are.

 Introducing Home Based Recovery